 Go on a Half-day Tour

 Joining a city tour can help tourists who can’t make up their minds which attractions to visit.
-This half-day tour can bring you to the National Mosque, Independence Square, Kuala Lumpur Railway Station, Petronas Towers and the Royal Selangor Visitor Center where you can buy some souvenirs.
-Other tours that tourists can join are Food Tours and Private Tours.
+This half-day tour can bring you to the National Mosque, Independence Square, Kuala Lumpur Railway Station, Petronas Towers, and the Royal Selangor Visitor Center, where you can buy some souvenirs.
+Other tours that tourists can join Food Tours and Private Tours.

 Use KL Ticket Pass

 The KL Ticket Pass is a hop-on-hop-off tour bus that tourists can ride, which will take them to different tourist locations stress-free.
 If you’re a tourist in KL, you can avail of the KL Ticket Pass and enjoy discounts and special promos from credited food and retail establishments.

 Purchasing it will also allow you to use the Special Fast Track Lanes to skip admissions queues.